imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 strict-strongly limiting someone's freedom to behave as they wish

+semantic-relating to meaning in language or logic.

 HTML Semantic Elements-A semantic element clearly describes its meaning to both the browser & the developer.
 [More example](https://www.w3schools.com/html/html5_semantic_elements.asp)

 Kicker-this headline placed on top of the main headline and its purpose is to supplement the main headline which can be used as 1-classic kicker or 2-descriptive kicker

+use cases-It outlines the success and failure scenarios that can occur when the actor(s) interact with the system.

 pay off-yield good results; succeed
 ## Bold and italics